nazy67/managing_terraform_state_file/README.md

 # Managing terraform state file.
-Terraform state commands.
+Terraform state subcommands.

 Terraform has lots of commands which you want to be familiar with if you want to use Terraform, and detailed description is given in the next link [alphabetical list of commands](https://www.terraform.io/docs/cli/commands/import.html)

-But when you work with Terraform state file there's a specific list of subcommands that you can see after running `terraform state` command that you can use with terraform state:
+But when you work with Terraform state file there's a specific list of subcommands that you can see after running `terraform state` command that you can use with terraform state.
+This command has subcommands for advanced state management.
+These subcommands can be used to slice and dice the Terraform state.
+This is sometimes necessary in advanced cases.
+For your safety, allstate management commands that modify the state create a timestamped backup of the state prior to making modifications.

 ```
 Subcommands: